25th June 2019: Platform Imaginaries. Rethinking Airbnb and other Dominant Technologies

-Wouter Stroet is an Amsterdam-based digital artist studying an MA Design at the Sandberg Institute.
-Currently he is focussed on a new project called How to look around rather than ahead, which consists of a series of altered 360° photographs downloaded and then re-uploaded to Google Streetview.
+Wouter Stroet is an Amsterdam-based digital artist studying an MA Design at the Sandberg Instituut.
+He is focussed on a project called How to look around rather than ahead, which consists of a series of altered 360° photographs downloaded and then re-uploaded to Google Streetview.

 Letizia Chiappini is an urban sociologist, PhD candidate with a double affiliation at University of Milano Bicocca and Universiteit van Amsterdam.
 Her research revolves around the relationship between cities and technology.
 In her PhD project, a comparative research of platforms in Milan and Amsterdam. her main effort is to theorize the relationship between digital platforms and the urban realm, touching upon hyped phenomena such as ‘sharing economy’ and ‘maker movement’.
 She co-edited The Production of Alternative Urban Space (2018) Routledge; Enabling Urban Alternatives (2018) Palgrave Macmillan; The Critical Makers Reader: Collaborative Learning with Technology (forthcoming) Institute of Network Cultures.
 She is currently a lecturer of Research Design and Methods at the University of Applied Science in Utrecht.